Back to Blog

 No software to installFree tiers have watermarks or quality limits

-Basic editing features includedUpload times can be brutal for long VODs
+Basic editing features includedUpload times brutal for long VODs

-Best for: Occasional clipping when you need basic editing features.
+Best for: Occasional clipping when you need basic editing features but don't want to install software.

 ProsCons